ampl/ampl.github.io/docs/source/solvers/options/highs.md

 mip:relgaptol (relgaptol, mip_rel_gap)
       tolerance on relative gap, | ub - lb|/|ub | , to determine whether
       optimality has been reached for a MIP instance (default 1e-04).

+mip:return_gap (return_mipgap)
+      Whether to return mipgap suffixes or include mipgap values (|objectve - .bestbound|) in the solve_message: sum of

+      1 - Return .relmipgap suffix (relative to |obj|) 2 - Return .absmipgap suffix (absolute mipgap)
+      4 - Suppress mipgap values in solve_message.

+      Default = 0.
+The suffixes are on the objective and problem.
+Returned suffix values are +Infinity if no integer-feasible solution has been found, in which case no mipgap values are reported in the solve_message.

 mip:round (round)
       Whether to round integer variables to integral values before returning